nens/threedi-docs/source/d_threedi_portal.rst

 Following a session
 --------------------

-Through the tab *Follow running session* an active session of your organization can be followed.
+Through the tab *Follow session* an active session of your organization can be followed.
 The number of followers of a session is not limited.

 Main session
 ------------